Linux - Ubuntu

 ...

--- Found X11: /home/m/miniconda3/envs/cc3d_compile/include
+-- Found X11: /home/m/miniconda3/envs/cc3d-compile/include

--- Looking for XOpenDisplay in /home/m/miniconda3/envs/cc3d_compile/lib/libX11.so;/home/m/miniconda3/envs/cc3d_compile/lib/libXext.so
+-- Looking for XOpenDisplay in /home/m/miniconda3/envs/cc3d-compile/lib/libX11.so;/home/m/miniconda3/envs/cc3d-compile/lib/libXext.so

--- Looking for XOpenDisplay in /home/m/miniconda3/envs/cc3d_compile/lib/libX11.so;/home/m/miniconda3/envs/cc3d_compile/lib/libXext.so - found
+-- Looking for XOpenDisplay in /home/m/miniconda3/envs/cc3d-compile/lib/libX11.so;/home/m/miniconda3/envs/cc3d-compile/lib/libXext.so - found

 -- Looking for gethostbyname